The New World

 - About the company, what they do, their competitors, what the role will entail, etc.

-- About specific skills or qualifications needed to fulfill the role effectively, about salary expectations and start date, etc.
+- Specific skills or qualifications needed to fulfill the role effectively, about salary expectations and start date, etc.

 - The dreaded ‘have you got any questions for me’ bit (we’ll come to that later.)